Looking after nature

 We’re on a mission to improve our biodiversity in our green spaces.
 By planting wildflower plugs, throwing seed bombs with our visitors, and providing safe habitats for insect, bird and animal life, we hope to provide a welcoming and healthy home for all kinds of creatures.

 We have been planting wildflowers like red clover, yellow rattle and ox-eye daisies in the paddock.
 These are all wildflowers which are popular with pollinators, and should encourage plenty of insect life.
+By encouraging diverse wildflowers and supporting insect life, we hope to support a whole range of local wildlife which relies of these things.

 We've also been adding new nesting boxes, bird feeders and improving our other nature habitats across the site to provide plenty of safe spaces where our wildlife can take shelter.